zachleat/zachleat.com/_posts/2023-02-06-react-criticism.md

 Rob Dodson filed [RFC: Plan for custom element attributes/properties in React 19 #11347](https://github.com/facebook/react/issues/11347)

 React 18.2.0 passes 0/14 of the advanced tests on the [Custom Elements Everywhere tests](https://custom-elements-everywhere.com/).
-An experimental build of React is available but it is not in (and at this point may never ship?) in a stable release.
+An experimental build of React is available but it is not (and at this point may never ship?) in a stable release.

 ## {{ "21 Apr 2020" | timePosted }} ago